l1npengtul/kindkapibari/coconutpak/README.md

     1. This is equivalent to the git config by default!
     2. It is a list of strings(for multiple authors).
 2. Name
-    3. The name of the coconut
+    1.The name of the coconutpak
+    2. Can only contain A-Z, a-z, 0-9, -, _
 3. Version
     1. SemVer-2 REQUIRED!
     2. 0.1.0 by default